developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 	<asrenabled value="1"/>

 ### Keyboard Input
-**Mapping a keyboard to a field** invokes a custom key layout when the field gains focus.
-Layouts available for selection include only those created with Zebra's [Enterprise Keyboard Designer](/ekd) tool.
-The function also can be configured to cause such a key layout to be hidden (disabled), if desired.
+**Mapping a keyboard to a field** invokes a custom key layout when the field gains focus. **Layouts available for selection include only those created with Zebra's [Enterprise Keyboard Designer](/ekd) tool**.
+The function also can be configured to cause a key layout to be hidden (disabled), if desired.

 <!-- 4/20/20- per eng- supports only custom layouts in the kb definition file.